VHDL coding tips and tricks: VHDL: 1 to 4 Demultiplexer(DEMUX) Using Case statements with Testbench

 --more input combinations can be given here.

-The code was synthesized using XILINX ISE XST .
-The RTL schematic of the design is shown below:
+The code was successfully synthesized in Xilinx ISE.
+The RTL schematic of the design is shown below.

 2 comments: